schalkw-gmail-com/poker/README.md

 to start out from.

 Global rule set for the evaluator:
-1 - the tool only uses the standard 52 card deck during evaluation
+1 - the tool only uses the standard 52 card deck during evaluation, minus the 2 joker cards. thus 50 in total

 The Card
 Identifiable traits:
-suite - spade, diamond, hard, club (the image on the card) rank - number / value the card represents : king, queen, jack, 10,9,8,7,6,5,4,3,2,1, ace, joker
+suite - spade, diamond, hart, club (the image on the card) [S,D,H,C] rank - number / value the card represents : king, queen, jack, 10,9,8,7,6,5,4,3,2, ace, joker [K,Q,J,10,9,8,7,6,5,4,3,2,A,JKR]

 To be considered a valid card
     1 - the suite needs to be in the lists of suites